VPD variable inline attenuator

 Custom values for attenuation and input impedance are available on request.

-Microphone level pads are intended for use with condenser microphones on loud sources.
-Microphone level pads have an input impedance of approximately 2KΩ and will thus pass phantom power with minimum voltage drop.
+Microphone level attenuators are intended for use with condenser microphones on loud sources.
+Microphone level attenuators have an input impedance of approximately 2KΩ and will thus pass phantom power with minimum voltage drop.
 Maximum input level is +20dBV.

 The passive notch filter is designed for feedback rejection in live sound applications.
 The 2/3 octave bands are designed to cover the midrange frequencies where feedback typically occurs.
 It is especially useful as an inline microphone filter where a parametric or graphic EQ is not otherwise available, as with certain instrument amplifiers.
 The notch filter has input impedance of 1.2KΩ and insertion loss of -3dB.
 The passive notch filter will pass phantom power with minimal voltage drop.